OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     The default resource pool presented to the end user is set to "TestResourcePool/NestedResourcePool".
     Press y to agree, or input a new resource pool ([y]/resource pool name)

-Import a template with Sunstone
+Import a VM Template with Sunstone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In Sunstone, click on VMs under the Template menu entry and then click on the Import button, a new window will be opened.